 - Class C shares generally incur contingent deferred sales loads ("CDSC") on any shares sold within 12 months of purchase and are subject to annual distribution and shareholder service fees.
-Shareholders of a Predecessor Fund who held Class C shares prior to the reorganization of the Predecessor Fund into the corresponding Fund will not be subject to any CDSC. - Investor Class shares are not subject to sales loads but are subject to annual distribution and shareholder services fees. - Class I shares are not subject to any sales loads or distribution fees.
+Shareholders of a Predecessor Fund who held Class C shares prior to the reorganization of the Predecessor Fund into the corresponding Fund will not be subject to any CDSC. - Class D shares are not subject to any sales loads but are subject to annual 12b-1 distribution fees.
+Class D shares do not have a CDSC. - Investor Class shares are not subject to sales loads but are subject to annual distribution and shareholder services fees. - Class I shares are not subject to any sales loads or distribution fees.